 DCADV’s success is a direct result of the hard work and collaborative efforts of government leaders, justice system officials, advocates, and members of the Delaware community.
 View DCADV's most recent Annual Report for a list of recent activities and accomplishments.

-Learn more about DCADV by clicking the links on the left.
+Learn more about DCADV by clicking the links above.